elgw/deconwolf/README.md

    can crop and deconvolve small regions of interest.
  - RAM usage can be reduced at the cost of slightly longer computation times by tiling.
 That makes it possible to deconvolve large images on small machines.
  - It can make use of all precious cores of your "big" machine since the critical parts run on separate threads (as many as you would like).
+However, for maximal throughput (and if you have enough RAM), run several instances of dw in parallel.
  - Deconwolf is tiny!
 The binaries could even fit on a floppy drive (if you are fortunate enough to own one of those antiquities).
  - It is shipped with program to generate Point Spread Functions (PSFs)